ethereum/EIPs/EIPS/eip-ldgrtoken.md

 ## Abstract
 `LDGRToken` facilitates the recording of ownership and transfer of securities sold under the [new Securities Act Regulations](https://www.sec.gov/smallbusiness/exemptofferings).
 The issuance and trading of securities is subject to the Securities Exchange Commission (SEC) and specific U.S. state blue sky laws and regulations.

 `LDGRToken` manages securities ownership during issuance and trading.
 The Issuer is the only role that should create a `LDGRToken` and assign the RTA.
-The RTA is the only role that is allowed to execute `LDGRToken`’s mint, burnFrom, and transferFrom functions.
-No role is allowed to execute `LDGRToken`’s transfer function.
+The RTA is the only role that is allowed to execute `LDGRToken`’s `mint`, `burnFrom`, and `transferFrom` functions.
+No role is allowed to execute `LDGRToken`’s `transfer` function.

 ## Motivation
 With the advent of the [JOBS Act](https://www.sec.gov/spotlight/jobs-act.shtml) in 2012 and the launch of Regulation Crowdfunding and the amendments to Regulation A and Regulation D in 2016, Investors have the right to purchase securities issued by companies (Issuers) and to sell those securities to other Investors under the conditions specified in a purchase agreement and subject to SEC and State regulations.

 There are currently no token standards that conform to SEC regulations.
 ERC-20 tokens do not support the regulated roles of Funding Portal, Broker Dealer, RTA, and Investor and do not support the [Bank Secrecy Act/USA Patriot Act KYC and AML requirements](https://www.occ.treas.gov/topics/compliance-bsa/bsa/index-bsa.html).
 Other improvements (notably [EIP-1404 (Simple Restricted Token Standard)](https://github.com/ethereum/EIPs/issues/1404) have tried to tackle KYC and AML regulatory requirement.
-This approach is novel because the RTA is solely responsible for performing KYC and AML and should be solely responsible for transferFrom, mint, and burnFrom.
+This approach is novel because the RTA is solely responsible for performing KYC and AML and should be solely responsible for `transferFrom`, `mint`, and `burnFrom`.

 ## Specification
 `LDGRToken` extends ERC-20.

 ### `LDGRToken`
 `LDGRToken` requires that only the Issuer can create a token representing the security that only the RTA manages.
-Instantiating the `LDGRToken` requires the Owned and IssuerControlled modifiers, and only the Issuer should execute the `LDGRToken` constructor for a compliant token. `LDGRToken` extends the general Ownable modifier to describe a specific subset of owners that automate and decentralize compliance through the contract modifiers Owned and IssuerControlled and the function modifiers onlyOwner and onlyIssuerTransferAgent.
-The Owned contract modifier instantiates the onlyOwner modifier for functions.
-The IssuerControlled modifier instantiates the onlyIssuerTransferAgent modifier for functions.
+Instantiating the `LDGRToken` requires the `Owned` and `IssuerControlled` modifiers, and only the Issuer should execute the `LDGRToken` constructor for a compliant token. `LDGRToken` extends the general `Ownable` modifier to describe a specific subset of owners that automate and decentralize compliance through the contract modifiers `Owned` and `IssuerControlled` and the function modifiers `onlyOwner` and `onlyIssuerTransferAgent`.
+The `Owned` contract modifier instantiates the `onlyOwner` modifier for functions.
+The `IssuerControlled` modifier instantiates the `onlyIssuerTransferAgent` modifier for functions.

-`LDGRToken` must prevent anyone from executing the transfer, allowance, and approve functions and/or implement these functions to always fail. `LDGRToken` updates the transferFrom, mint, and burnFrom functions. transferFrom, mint, and burnFrom may only be executed by the RTA and are restricted with the onlyIssuerTransferAgent modifier.
-Additionally, `LDGRToken` defines the functions transferOwnership, setTransferAgent, setPhysicalAddressOfOperation, and isTransferAgent.
-Only the issuer may call the transferOwnership, setTransferAgent, and setPhysicalAddressOfOperation functions.
-Anyone may call the isTransferAgent function.
+`LDGRToken` must prevent anyone from executing the `transfer`, `allowance`, and `approve` functions and/or implement these functions to always fail. `LDGRToken` updates the `transferFrom`, `mint`, and `burnFrom` functions. `transferFrom`, `mint`, and `burnFrom` may only be executed by the RTA and are restricted with the `onlyIssuerTransferAgent` modifier.
+Additionally, `LDGRToken` defines the functions `transferOwnership`, `setTransferAgent`, `setPhysicalAddressOfOperation`, and `isTransferAgent`.
+Only the issuer may call the `transferOwnership`, `setTransferAgent`, and `setPhysicalAddressOfOperation` functions.
+Anyone may call the `isTransferAgent` function.

 ### Issuers and RTAs
-For compliance reasons, the `LDGRToken` constructor must specify the issuer (the owner), the RTA (transferAgent), the security’s name, and the security’s symbol.
+For compliance reasons, the `LDGRToken` constructor must specify the issuer (the `owner`), the RTA (`transferAgent`), the security’s `name`, and the security’s `symbol`.

 #### Issuer Owned
-`LDGRToken` must specify the owner in its constructor, apply the Owned modifier, and instantiate the onlyOwner modifier to enable specific functions to permit only the Issuer’s owner address to execute them. `LDGRToken` also defines the function transferOwnership which transfer ownership of the Issuer to new owner’s address and can only be called by the owner. transferOwnership triggers the OwnershipTransferred event.
+`LDGRToken` must specify the `owner` in its constructor, apply the `Owned` modifier, and instantiate the `onlyOwner` modifier to enable specific functions to permit only the Issuer’s `owner` address to execute them. `LDGRToken` also defines the function `transferOwnership` which transfers ownership of the Issuer to the new `owner`’s address and can only be called by the `owner`. `transferOwnership` triggers the `OwnershipTransferred` event.

 #### Issuer Controlled
-IssuerControlled maintains the Issuer’s ownership of their securities by owning the contract and enables the Issuer to set and update the RTA for the Issuer’s securities. `LDGRToken`‘s constructor must have an IssuerControlled modifier with the issuer specified in its `LDGRToken` constructor.
-IssuerControlled instantiates the onlyIssuerTransferAgent modifier for `LDGRToken` to enable specific functions (setPhysicalAddressOfOperation and setTransferAgent) to permit only the Issuer to execute these functions.
+`IssuerControlled` maintains the Issuer’s ownership of their securities by owning the contract and enables the Issuer to set and update the RTA for the Issuer’s securities. `LDGRToken`‘s constructor must have an `IssuerControlled` modifier with the issuer specified in its `LDGRToken` constructor. `IssuerControlled` instantiates the `onlyIssuerTransferAgent` modifier for `LDGRToken` to enable specific functions (`setPhysicalAddressOfOperation` and `setTransferAgent`) to permit only the Issuer to execute these functions.

 #### Register Transfer Agent Controlled
-`LDGRToken` defines the setTransferAgent function (to change the RTA) and setPhysicalAddressOfOperation function (to change the Issuer’s address) and must restrict execution to the Issuer’s owner with the onlyOwner modifier. setTransferAgent must emit the TransferAgentUpdated event. setPhysicalAddressOfOperation must emit the PhysicalAddressOfOperationUpdated event.
+`LDGRToken` defines the `setTransferAgent` function (to change the RTA) and `setPhysicalAddressOfOperation` function (to change the Issuer’s address) and must restrict execution to the Issuer’s owner with the `onlyOwner` modifier. `setTransferAgent` must emit the `TransferAgentUpdated` event. `setPhysicalAddressOfOperation` must emit the `PhysicalAddressOfOperationUpdated` event.

-`LDGRToken` must specify the transferAgent in its constructor and instantiate the onlyIssuerTransferAgent modifier to enable specific functions (transferFrom, mint, and burnFrom) to permit only the Issuer’s transferAgent address to execute them. `LDGRToken` also defines the public function isTransferAgent to lookup and identify the Issuer’s RTA.
+`LDGRToken` must specify the `transferAgent` in its constructor and instantiate the `onlyIssuerTransferAgent` modifier to enable specific functions (`transferFrom`, `mint`, and `burnFrom`) to permit only the Issuer’s `transferAgent` address to execute them. `LDGRToken` also defines the public function `isTransferAgent` to lookup and identify the Issuer’s RTA.

 #### Securities
-`LDGRToken` updates the transferFrom, mint, and burnFrom functions by applying the onlyIssuerTransferAgent to enable the issuance, re-issuance, and trading of securities.
+`LDGRToken` updates the `transferFrom`, `mint`, and `burnFrom` functions by applying the `onlyIssuerTransferAgent` to enable the issuance, re-issuance, and trading of securities.

 ### ERC-20 Extension
 ERC-20 tokens provide the following functionality:

-contract ERC20 {
+`contract ERC20 {
   function totalSupply() public view returns (uint256);
   function balanceOf(address who) public view returns (uint256);
   function transfer(address to, uint256 value) public returns (bool);